lsst-sitcom/sitcomtn-155/index.rst

 #.
 Once the telescope and dome are parked, and the corresponding CSCs are in ``STANDBY``, the eyepiece can be removed.
    While holding the eyepiece with one hand, loosen the two screws and carefully remove the eyepiece.
-   Return the eyepiece to its box and store it inside Brian Stalder's locker.
+   Return the eyepiece to its box and store it inside the spare part cabinet in the first floor of the AuxTel building.
-   **[We should identify a definitive storage location within AuxTel].**

 #. **M3 manual positioning:**
    Do not forget to put the M3 back to LATISS, following the same procedure as in the previous section.